Khovanov homology from Floer cohomology: Algebra

-The essential image of the embedding of functors into bimodules can be determined as follows: we say that a $\scrA-\scrB$ bimodule $P$ is \emph{representable as a $\scrB$-module} if, for every object $X$ of $\scrA$, the $\scrB$-module $P( \_, X)$ is quasi-isomorphic to a Yoneda module.
+The essential image of the embedding of functors into bimodules can be determined as follows: we say that an $\scrA-\scrB$ bimodule $P$ is \emph{representable as a $\scrB$-module} if, for every object $X$ of $\scrA$, there is an object $\scrF(X)$ of $\scrB$ so that the $\scrB$-module $P( \_, X)$ is quasi-isomorphic to the (Yoneda) module $\scrB( \_, \scrF(X))$.
 The following result is proved, e.g. in \cite[Proposition 5.23]{LO:bimod}: \begin{lem} If $P$ is representable as a $\scrB$-module, then there is a functor $\scrF \co \scrA \to \scrB$, such that

 \end{lem} By the Yoneda Lemma, the representing functor is in fact unique up to quasi-isomorphism.
 We shall need an additional result comparing composition of functors (see \cite[Sections (1b) and (1e)]{FCPLT}) to the tensor product of bimodules.
 Recall the definition of the tensor product of $\scrA-\scrB$ and $\scrB-\scrC$ bimodules $P$ and $Q$.
 This is the $\scrA-\scrC$ bimodule, denoted $P \tens{\scrB} Q$, which is given by